Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 The fitness club **IKIGAI GYM** operates in a competitive urban market where seasonal spikes and transient population make retention critical for profitability.
 The club is overseen by a small corporate division responsible for staff, compliance, and financial performance.

 Member retention is currently only monitored through basic churn reports, with limited visibility into member lifecycles or behavior leading up to cancellation.
-Experiencing only seasonal sales peaks (January, June, August) further challenge long-term growth.
+Experiencing only seasonal sales peaks (January, June, August) further challenges long-term growth.
 The corporate team is particularly interested in extending the average membership lifecycle during slower months to stabilize revenue.

 ### Database Schema